If you have driven much at all in any urban or suburban area, I’m guessing that you have experienced something like the following:

 Why does this happen?
 Why does this feel like a no-win situation?
 Why do we feel such tremendous pressure to get through the intersection as quickly as possible?

 Sure, we don’t want honked at.
-But we also don’t want to break the covenant with drivers.
+But we also don’t want to break the covenant with our momentary “brothers” behind the wheel.

 Reading Christopher Browning’s Ordinary Men brought this everyday situation into starker light.
 Browning focuses not on Nazi ideology, nor the ideologically committed SS thugs.
 Rather, he focuses on one particular reserve police battalion and the evolution of most of them into mass murderers.
 We would like to believe that Nazi’s committed mass murder because they had a previous commitment to racial genocide.
 The war simply gave them the opportunity to enact their beliefs.
 This would be safer for us because we do not have a belief that we should mass murder in a racially motivated way.
 Thus, we would not slaughter Jews.
 But Browning points out that, while beliefs played a role, what seemed more decisive was the particular situation the men faced.
 Their actions transformed them over time into mass murderers, not their beliefs.
 Indeed for many, their actions transformed their beliefs, and not vice-versa.